Devap2/LobbyPro/README.md

 ## Requirements

 There are no particular requirements needed for this plugin to work.
+## License

+This plugin can be freely used by anyone.
 ## Questions/Support

 If you have any questions about this plugin, you can join the discord.